Enalean/tuleap-documentation-en/languages/en/developer-guide/trackers.rst

   * Shared Fields
   * Import/Export XML
   * Field is duplicated on tracker inheritance (both tracker and project creation)
+  * Definition is NOT given through SOAP @deprecated
+  * Definition is given through REST (representations)
+  * Migrate field from TV3 (if not done)
   * Definition is given through SOAP & REST

 * Artifacts